-God’s gift of marriage involves mutual promotion, provision, and protection spiritually, intellectually, emotionally, and physically.
+God’s gift of marriage and sex involves mutual enjoyment.
+That includes mutual promotion, provision, and protection.

-Did you know that when you get married, you give authority (rightful claim or access) over your body to your spouse?
-Now before you accuse me of heresy, let’s discuss some truth, shall we?
+When you get married, you give authority over your body (e.g., sex) to your spouse.
+Now before you accuse me of heresy, let’s discuss some truth.

-Paul explains that marriage helps to avoid the temptation of sexual immorality.
-Understandably, there are many benefits to marriage; however, us “spiritual folks” seem to have a hang-up with the physical aspect of marriage.
-Mysteriously, the church typically avoids addressing such a topic directly – yet wonders why so many marriages end in divorce and why so many couples receive counseling for sexual immorality or are victimized by extramarital affairs.
+Marriage, Paul explains, helps avoid sexual immorality.
+Understandably, sex is one of many benefits of marriage.
+However, some “spiritual folks” seem to have a hang-up with that aspect (sex).
+Mysteriously, the church typically avoids addressing it directly.
+Then pastors wonder why so many couples divorce.
+Even worse, they question why so many couples receive counseling for sexual immorality.
+Sadly, some couples are also victimized by extramarital affairs and abuse.

-For clarity sake, the “authority” Paul describes doesn’t grant full license for, or condone, any type of disrespectful behavior or treatment.
-Rather, it portrays a clear picture of a married couple becoming “one flesh” and having full and rightful access to mutually enjoy each other physically.
+For clarity sake, the “authority” Paul describes doesn’t grant full license.
+Nor does it condone any type of disrespectful behavior.
+Rather, it portrays a picture of a married couple becoming “one flesh” and having full access to mutually enjoy each other.

-To understand it more clearly, consider the word “cleave” in Genesis 2:24.
-“Therefore shall a man leave his father and his mother, and shall cleave unto his wife” (KJV).
-The word means to be stuck together as with glue.
-When two things are glued together, they become one.
-In such a marriage union, each spouse relinquishes the individual rights over his or her own body and shares it with his/her spouse.
+Consider the word “cleave” in Genesis 2:24.
+“Therefore shall a man leave his father and his mother, and shall cleave unto his wife.”
+It means to be stuck together as with glue.
+Two things glued together become one.
+In marriage, each spouse is glued to one another.
+They become one.
+Each shares individual rights over his/her own body with his/her spouse.

 Ephesians 5:3 says, “Sexual immorality…must not even be named among you.”
-Furthermore, in the same chapter we find one of the most quoted verses in marriage counseling – “Husbands, love your wives, as Christ loved the church” (v.
-25).
-In using that same spiritual parallel, what did Christ tell the church?
-He told His followers to, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:30).
-Carefully studying both verses yields a reciprocal love that encompasses a married couple spiritually, intellectually, emotionally, and physically.
+Furthermore, one of the oft-quoted verses in marriage counseling says, “Husbands, love your wives, as Christ loved the church” (Ephesians 5:25).
+Using that same spiritual parallel, what did Christ tell the Church?
+“Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:30).
+Both verses yield a reciprocal love encompassing both spouses.
+Spiritually.
+Intellectually.
+Emotionally.
+Physically.

-Biblical marriage creates a union where spouses rely on each other for the: promotion of godliness, provision of spiritual, intellectual, emotional, and physical needs, and protection against sin’s tempting vulnerability.
+Biblical marriage creates a union encouraging spouses to rely on each other for the:

-- How does marriage promote godliness in each spouse individually and as a couple?
+- How does marriage promote godliness in each spouse?

-- How does marriage protect spouses against becoming vulnerable to sin’s temptation?
+- How does marriage protect spouses against sin’s temptation?